junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Okay, enough."
 Dean's fist lands on Lucifer's face.

 "Ouch!"
 Lucifer grimaces.
 At the same time, Dean holds his own bleeding knuckles close to him, hissing and cursing.
-Bloody thing is now practically a skeleton, he almost forgot.
+Bloody thing is now practically a skeleton, he completely forgot how hard bones are.

 The now-twisted and broken nose bone on Lucifer's face makes him looks like a bad-quality medical specimen.
 And quickly, those broken bones give up connecting to each other or connecting to the rest of the skull, they fall off to the floor.
 Followed by the cheek bones, then jaw bones.